1 Thes 5:2

 The salvation He intends for us is described as to its nature (1Th 5:9 ), its agent (1Th 5:9, 10), and its goal (1Th 5:10)… those who obtain this salvation do so according to the appointment and calling of God, hut they must make a willing response to the call and exert personal effort toward its realization.
 The divine calling necessitates a human response.
 While salvation is of God, the actual gaining of our salvation as a personal possession demands on our part "a wakeful, soldier like activity, such as will be crowned by the 'winning of salvation,' the glorious end for which 'God destined' them when He first 'called them to His own kingdom and glory' (1Th 2:12)."

-Each believer must give diligence to make his calling and election sure (2Pe 1:10-note).
-It seems clear from the hortatory nature of the context that the emphasis here is upon the human activity needed actually to obtain the salvation.
+Each believer must give diligence to make his calling and election sure (2Pe 1:10+).
+It seems clear from the hortatory nature of the context that the emphasis here is upon the human activity needed actually to obtain the salvation (ED: BE CAREFUL HERE - YES SALVATION IS SHOWN TO BE VALID BY OUR "HUMAN ACTIVITY" BUT SALVATION IS SOLELY BY GRACE THROUGH FAITH, NOT OF HUMAN ACTIVITY THAT ANY SHOULD BOAST).
 Our versions accordingly use such terms as acquiring, winning, and to gain salvation."
 Those who now by faith accept God's salvation and actively endeavor to make it their personal possession will enter into "the full attainment of salvation" (NEB) when the Lord comes.

-While diligent effort on the part of believers is needed, the added phrase "through our Lord Jesus Christ" leaves no uncertainty as to the real source of all salvation.
+While diligent effort on the part of believers is needed, the added phrase "through our Lord Jesus Christ" leaves no uncertainty as to the real Source of all salvation.
 Salvation can only be obtained through Him.
 He is the Mediator of salvation, and through Him, whom we have accepted as "our Lord," our hope of salvation will assuredly be realized.
-(Hiebert, D. E. First and Second Thessalonians).
+(Hiebert, D. Edmond: 1 & 2 Thessalonians: BMH Book.
+1996) (Bolding added)

-Salvation carried tremendous meaning in Paul’s day, the most basic being deliverance, and it was applied to personal and national deliverance.
-The Roman emperors in fact were looked upon as "saviors".
-Physicians who healed one of illness were also looked upon as saviors.
+Salvation carried tremendous meaning in Paul’s day, the most basic being “deliverance,” and it was applied to personal and national deliverance.
+The emperor was looked on as a "savior" as was the physician who healed you of illness.

-In short, this so great a salvation is not just escape from the penalty of sin but includes the concepts of safety, deliverance from slavery and preservation from danger or destruction.
+In short, this "so great a salvation" is not just escape from the penalty of sin but includes the ideas of safety, deliverance from slavery and preservation from danger or destruction.

 Here in 1Th 5:9 soteria refers to future tense salvation as well as meaning #3 below.